-I am a research scientist and coordinator for the Pacific Northwest Center for Human Health and Ocean Studies at the University of Washington in the School of Oceanography.
+I am a research scientist in the School of Oceanography at the University of Washington.
 I combine molecular tools and bioinformatics with physiology experiments for the study of marine diatoms.
 Diatoms are some of the most dominant and important organisms for global carbon cycling in the world’s oceans.
 They are responsible for about 40% of marine primary production and play a critical role in global climate.
 Through photosynthesis, diatoms capture the greenhouse gas carbon dioxide and produce oxygen.
 Annually, diatoms generate one fifth of the oxygen we breathe.

 I am specifically interested in the diatom genus Pseudo-nitzschia because many of these species can produce a potent neurotoxin called domoic acid (DA).
 DA can accumulate in filter feeders such as clams, mussels and oysters.
 When humans consume shellfish contaminated with DA, they can become very sick.
 The condition is known as amnesic shellfish poisoning because symptoms include memory loss.
 DA is also associated with illness and mortality in marine mammals and other vertebrates such as sea birds.
 I am using comparative transcriptomics (gene expression) to understand the genes that are differentially expressed in Pseudo-nitzschia species when the cells are producing the toxin.
 The goal is to uncover genes involved in toxin production and develop these as markers for assessing toxin production in field samples.
 In collaboration with the Joint Genome Institute, we have a draft genome of Pseudo-nitzschia multiseries, in addition to several RNASeq libraries which we are currently analyzing.